Podroll

 NPR

 Extremely interesting and often-underdiscussed topics exploring the invisible forces that shape human behavior.
 Like our ideas, beliefs, assumptions, and emotions.
 Hosted by various NPR reporters over the years (including Lulu Miller before Radiolab), the show tackles psychology, neuroscience, and social science with narrative flair.
-I miss this show dearly since it ended in 2020, but it remains in my all-time favourites.
+I miss this show dearly since it ended in 2020, and it remains in my all-time favourites.

 Here Be Monsters